autodiff/autodiff/docs/website/index.md

 Community Channel][gitter] and/or by making proposals by creating a [GitHub issue][issues].

+!!! attention

+    There are breaking changes in {{autodiff}} v0.6!
+Please check the updated [Tutorials](tutorials.md) page to learn how to correctly include the header files, the slightly changed API, and the new autodiff type `real` designed for efficient **higher-order directional derivatives**.
+This is in contrast to the `dual` type, which is designed for higher-order cross derivatives.

 ## Demonstration

 Consider the following function *f(x, y, z)*: